YecineA/elb-authentication-cognito/README.md

   e.
 Save changes

-5. Configure the Domain name for your Cogntio endpoint and check its availability with the "Check availability" button, then hit "Save changes"
+5. Configure the Domain name for your Cogntio endpoint and check its availability with the "Check availability" button, then hit "Save changes".
+You can choose any Domain name as long as it is unique.
+In the example below I was using "elbdevlabs"

 ![Domain](https://customsolutions.s3-ap-southeast-2.amazonaws.com/Yecine-Devlab/Screen+Shot+2020-02-24+at+3.39.18+PM.png)

+At this stage, we have an IdP configured with a user.
+This IdP will be used by ALB to force your user to login and to allow ALB to validate and verify your user access as part of the authentication flow.
+Now we need to configure ALB to authenticate the clients browsing to the website.

 ### **Configure ALB Authentication rule**